8 min read

 If you’re looking to learn more about your financial aid options, these articles can help.

-The summer can be a great time to prepare your new FAFSA communications for students and families.
-Here is an email template you can use to announce the FAFSA changes to parents and students:
+Here is an email template counselors can use to announce the FAFSA to parents/guardians and students:

 Hi there,